wbeebe/EspressifProjects/dual-blink/README.md

 # Dual Blink Application

-This application demonstrates how to blink two LEDs, one using using GPIO and the other using RMT for the on-board addressable LED, i.e.
+This application demonstrates how to blink two LEDs, one using an external GPIO and the other using the on-board RMT for the on-board addressable LED, i.e.
 [WS2812](http://www.world-semi.com/Certifications/WS2812B.html).

 ## How to Use This Application